 Breast cancer can have a number of symptoms, but usually shows as a lump or thickening in the breast tissue (although most breast lumps are not cancerous).
 If cancer is detected at an early stage, it can be treated before it spreads to nearby parts of the body.

-- Change in the shape of your breast?
+- a change in size or shape of your breast

 - a change in the skin texture such as puckering or dimpling

 - a change in the nipple, for example if this has become pulled in

 - a redness or rash on the skin and/or around the nipple